mladenilic/arduino-cereal/THEME.md

 ### Getting Started

-Theme options are specified in configuration file.
-Read [here](../README.md#configuration-file) how to set up configuration file.
+These options are specified in the configuration file.
+Read [here](../README.md#configuration-file) how to set up a configuration file.

 ### Configuration

-Below is sample configuration file with all theme options.
-You can use it a template to create a custom theme.
+Below is a sample configuration file with all theme options.
+You can use it as a template to create a custom theme.

 ```json
 {